|Birth: ||Aug. 25, 1864, Sweden|

 Mr. Anderson is known to have worried considerable over the settlement of the estate of his brother Victor.
 He had been advised by friends to obtain legal counsel in settling up the affairs of the estate, but did not heed them.
 In the note left by Mr. Anderson he did not want to be bothered any more concerning the settlement of the estate and that he was going to end it all.

-Mr. Anderson is survived by three brothers-Frank, Henry, an Gus-all of whom reside in the vicinity of Prophetstown, and one sister, Mrs. Carl Gustafson of Chicago.
+Mr. Anderson is survived by Four brothers-Frank, Henry, Alfred and Gus-all of whom reside in the vicinity of Prophetstown, and one sister, Mrs. Carl Gustafson of Chicago.

 Johanna Danielson Anderson (1836 - 1917)